 Click here to download a PDF copy!

-If you would like to contact CFRE about any aspect of this practice guide, or for enquiries about training and capacity building for your organisation, please contact: training@ds.org.au
+If you would like to chat to CFRE about tailored intersectionality training for your organisation or sector, please contact: training@ds.org.au